latex3/tagging-project/documentation/prototype-usage-instructions.md

 <p><a href="https://ngpdf.com/help">ngPDF help</a></p>

-<p>Something about not abusing free texlive.net and ngpdf.com services
+<p>These examples run using the texlive.net and ngpdf.com services
-provided by DANTE and Duallab respectively.</p>
+provided by DANTE and Duallab respectively.
+Please do not over use the services, they aren't set up to process heavy loads but are intended just to run small examples in order to show how to use it on your local machine.</p>

 </details>